FintechAI

 Dashboard Summary View

-The summary dashboard gives advisors a 5-second pulse check on their entire portfolio.
+The summary dashboard gives users a 5-second pulse check on their entire portfolio.

 Stocks Deep Dive